18F/identity-pki-elixir/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Database

+The database schema and migrations are maintained by https://github.com/18F/identity-pki.
+To set up the database, follow the instructions for project setup and database migrations there.

 ## nginx

 SSL is difficult, and we use nginx in the live environments so we use nginx in